IHE/PCC.QEDm/input/pagecontent/issues.md

    - FHIR query on "resource" (e.g., medication), add "\_revinclude" with "Provenance".
 GET \[base\]/MedicationRequest?\_revinclude=Provenance:target&criteria...Always on the GET by client and server must support.

    - For list FHIR is an "operation" (not RESTful GET).
-Is it worth exposing "list operations" because MAY be perfectly reconciled.
+Is it worth exposing "list operations" because may be perfectly reconciled.

    - Use Doc Resource versus and/or provenance resource.

 **QEDm_009: QED retirement**

-&rarr; **Resolution:** it MAY be considered, but the timing is independent of QEDm completion
+&rarr; **Resolution:** it may be considered, but the timing is independent of QEDm completion

 **QEDm_010: Which is the best FHIR Implementation Guide to refer?**

-- SHOULD we move to US-Core?
+- Should we move to US-Core?
 Are they other countries/international efforts?

 - Alternative is Argonaut (modified, by removing a few US specific).